-As long as Tickets are available, legal entities may purchase them through their legal representatives or any person authorized for such purpose.
-Such legal representatives or agents place requests with the GIP’s sales contact or send them to the following email address: email@example.com.
+As long as Tickets and/or Products are available, legal entities may purchase them through their legal representatives or any person authorized for such purpose.
+Such legal representatives or agents place requests with the GIP’s sales contact or send them to the following email address: firstname.lastname@example.org.

 The purchase is validated by the GIP’s receipt of the duly completed and signed order form (with the GTS attached), returned to it by the deadline indicated on such order form (i.e., 5 business days after the GIP sends the order form, as indicated by the postmark) and after payment of the Total Price.

 Payment is made by check or bank transfer.

 At its discretion, the GIP may deem void any order form returned to it after the deadline indicated above.
 The GIP may also, at its discretion, deem an Order to be void if the legal entity Purchaser does not pay any or all of the amounts to be paid upon purchase.